Lead Product Developer, DevOps and Security

-Mike Tigas is a news applications developer at ProPublica.
+Mike Tigas is the Lead Product Developer, DevOps and Security at ProPublica.
 He also works on tools for online privacy and the liberation of public data.
 He is a lead developer on Tabula (a data extraction tool for PDF files), Onion Browser (an anonymizing web browser for iOS), and CivOmega (an open search engine for public data).
 He was a 2013 Knight-Mozilla OpenNews Fellow and previously worked as a newsroom web developer at The Spokesman-Review (Spokane, Washington).

 To send him encrypted PGP e-mail, you can use the following public key: 4034 E60A A782 7C5D F21A 89AA A993 E715 6E0E 9923 (0x6E0E9923)